 Antony agrees to go to Cleopatra’s body and weep for forgiveness.
-He announces that Cleopatra has made herself nobler than he by taking her own life.
-She is, at the end, the sole conqueror of her self.
+He announces that Cleopatra has made herself noble by taking her own life.
+She is, at the end, the sole conqueror of herself.

 Thus he tells Eros to kill him.
 Eros refuses, but Antony reminds him that when he freed Eros (presumably from being a prisoner of war), Eros promised to do anything Antony wished.

 Eros readies to kill Antony, but demands that Antony turn away his face before Eros strikes the blow.
 Antony agrees, and tells Eros to do it now.
 With his face turned away, Antony misses that Eros has actually plunged his sword into himself, choosing to take his own life rather than his friend’s.